AtaruOhto/react-logistics/README.md

 ```

 buildStore() method create a store.
-You can specify type of State via TypeScript generics *<T>*  and develop with type safe.
-React Logistics is not boud to the discipling of the "single source of the truth", and you can create store as many as you want.
+You can specify type of State via TypeScript generics <T>.
+React Logistics is not bound to the discipling of the "Single source of truth", and you can create store as many as you want.

 #### Available Option